-There was this kid in our class at P. S. 217, back there in the 'Flatbush '50s.
-I'm not going to name names, but if anyone is cares to look, you can know him by his smirk in the picture of our eighth grade graduating class.
-For convenience, I'll call this guy K. K was not particularly smart, or athletic, or talented, or attractive, or congenial, so he was quite a way down in the nebbish area.
+There was this nasty kid in our class at P. S. 217, back there in the Flatbush '50s.
+I'm not going to name names, but if anyone is cares to look, you can tell him by his superior, know-it-all smirk in the picture of our eighth grade graduating class.
+For convenience, I'll call this guy K. K was not particularly smart, or athletic, or talented, or attractive, or congenial, so he was quite a way down the social pole, a resident of the land of the nebbishes.
 But to give him his due, he was intense, dogged, hard-working, and perpetually argumentative.
 He was not afraid to offend.
 He took positions that no one else in the schoolyard supported.
 I remember him haranguing me on the subject of social security.
 It was a bad thing, he asserted, because his father could make more money by investing on his own rather than contributing to the pot.
 "But, but, but...," I remember stuttering, "it's insurance, and not everyone is a good investor."
 This exchange must have taken place during the Truman years.
-In the P. S. 217 schoolyard, where everyone was the child or grandchild of immigrants, FDR was our guy and social security was a fact of life, a revolutionary improvement in quality of life.
-Besides, wasn't it the case that my widowed grandmother received $32 a month -- not enough to live on, but a great help, enough to pay her rent?
-To argue against social security -- where in the world could K get such weird, off-the-track ideas?
-Plus K was a Yankees fan --an unholy, contrarian jerk!
+In the P. S. 217 schoolyard, where everyone was the child or grandchild of immigrants, FDR was our guy and social security was a revolutionary improvement in the quality of life.
+Wasn't it the case that my widowed grandmother received $32 a month from social security -- not sufficient to live on, surely, but a great help, enough to pay her rent?
+To argue against social security -- where in the world did K get such weird, off-the-track ideas?
+Plus, equally astonishing, K was an enthusiastic Yankees fan.
+What an unholy, contrarian jerk!

 There's always been a connection in my mind between conservatism and racism.
 The link is narcissism.
 "I've got mine, let "them" take care of themselves."
 For the Ks of the world, it's not "how do we take care of less fortunate and of our old people?"
 It's, "how do 'we' deal with 'them.'"
 And "they" are usually, almost always, darker-skinned than "we."
 I'm sure that K would deny that his "free-market" views have anything to do with racism.
 But I know better -- I was there at the beginning, before K became quite so sleek.